akrsmv/gcp-cicd-ts-app-playground/README.md

 My experience is more in AWS, and I never used firebase before, although had the chance to extensivly use [aws amplify](https://www.bairesdev.com/blog/amplify-vs-firebase-which-one-is-best/) which seems with pretty same idea.

-[AmplifyJs](https://docs.amplify.aws/) gives you the gate keys to connecting all aws backend services in your frontend app, [so I want to try](https://www.youtube.com/watch?v=SXmYUalHyYk&t=306s) out [firebase](https://firebase.google.com/) to do the same (later, when I start with multitenancy using google cloud).
+[AmplifyJs](https://docs.amplify.aws/) gives you the gate keys to connecting all aws backend services in your frontend app, [so I want to try](https://www.youtube.com/watch?v=SXmYUalHyYk&t=306s) out [firebase](https://firebase.google.com/) to do the same (later, when I start with multitenancy using google cloud) or, for better cloud-lock freedom - [superbase](https://supabase.com/).

 ### Expanding the scope

 For our energy optimization app, obviously we want to vizualize data, but also _we may want to analyze it first_ so that we also vizualize suggestions and any other (useful notifications [TODO link possible notifications])[] .

-I wanted to gain new knowledge, so lets re-define the example context of this project like this:
+I could assume this analyse-suggest services are just another 'sophosticated backend' from which I only consume data(ofcourse, the correct thinking), however, then the scope of this project will shrink to a standard firebase app only ([this example](https://www.youtube.com/watch?v=zQyrwxMPm88&t=18s), but with graphics instead of chats).
+And I wanted to gain new knowledge, so lets re-define the example context of this project like this:

   1. various analyses of usage vs price
   2. generating suggestions (and storing the data for them somewhere)